Validation

 The auditor points at a bioreactor.
 "Show me the validation status of this equipment."

 You know it's qualified.
 You remember signing something.
 But where's the documentation?
 The IQ is in a binder in the engineering office.
-The OQ is in a different binder—or maybe it was scanned to a shared drive.
+The OQ is in a different binder.
+Or maybe it was scanned to a shared drive.
 The PQ protocol is in the validation folder, but the executed protocol with signatures might be in document control.
 Calibration records are in the CMMS.
 The deviation from last month that triggered a requalification assessment is in the QMS.

 Three hours later, you've assembled a story from five systems and two filing cabinets.
 The auditor is unimpressed.

 This is the validation management problem.
-Not doing validation—organizations know how to qualify equipment and validate processes.
+Not doing validation.
+Organizations know how to qualify equipment and validate processes.
 The problem is managing validation across hundreds of assets and years of ongoing verification.
 When someone asks a simple question, you can't give a simple answer.

 Validation Silos